Code-Institute-Submissions/Mind-Gym-Project/README.md

     * Text for radio buttons not aligned and mixing with text area
     * Found that on Device Iphone5/SE on Dev tools the menu bottom goes out of allignment considering not relevant
     * Found that on resolution lower than 320px a white bar appears on the right side, do not consider this as a issue as very low number of devices have this screen size.
+    * Found that on Navbar if class Active displayed on the li the github pages wouldn't target the support pages
 ---

 ## Deployment